Discovery of the Brain’s Lymphatic System

-We will begin with giving you a clear idea about what a lymphatic system is?
+We will begin by giving you a clear idea about what a lymphatic system is?
 Then we shall proceed towards what caused the brain lymphatic system discovery?
 You must be also be wondering what kept us from these facts?
-And what even is a discovery without some implications, right?
+And what even is discovery without some implications, right?
 So, we’ll be discussing some of the major suggestions made by this breakthrough of brain lymphatic system discovery and how this can benefit us.

 What is the Lymphatic System?

 The lymphatic system forms a part of the vascular system.
 It is made up of a vast network of lymph vessels.
 It plays a crucial in the body’s immune.
-They carry a clear fluid called the Lymph in them.
+They carry a clear fluid called lymph in them.
 Dead cells from most of the organs in our body leave through the lymphatic system.

-The lymphatic system carries lymph to the 600 to 700 lymph nodes throughout our body and also to organs to fight infections.
+The lymphatic system carries lymph to the 600 to 700 lymph nodes throughout our body and organs to fight infections.
 Thus, it functions as a highway to circulate immune cells and deliver wastes to the bloodstream.